open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 ```

 This property for Sum points makes it possible to configure an
-instrumentation library with or without subdivided Sums, with no
+instrumentation library with or without subdivided Sums and to
-change in the meaning conveyed.
+meaningfully aggregate data with a mixture of attributes.

 ## New measurements: Gauge instruments

 Gauge instruments, unlike Counter instruments, cannot be subdivided.
-Likewise, multiple Gauge measurements cannot be meaningfully combined
+Multiple Gauge measurements cannot be meaningfully combined using
-using addition.
-As meaning is derived from individual values, new
+addition.
+In the time dimension, Gauge instrument events are
+aggregated by taking the last value.

-measurements can be introduced using attributes to create distinct
+The same aggregation can be applied when removing an attributes from
-streams.

-By interpreting Gauge points as a distribution of current values, new
-measurements can be defined to be preserve meaning.
+metric streams forces reaggregation.
+The most current value should be
+selected.
+In case of identical timestamps, a random value should be
+selected to preserve the meaning of the Gauge.

 For example, a Gauge for expressing a vehicle's speed relative to the
 ground can be expressed either as the speed of its midpoint or by an